weihj1999/tfexample/README.md

 # tfexample
 Provide an example to show how to use Open Telekom Cloud to build your infrastructure.

+AZ is specified to eu-de-02

 network Structure: